Creating, Editing and Saving Workbooks using Microsoft Excel Online

-- In a workbook in Excel Online, click on the File tab on the Ribbon.
+- In a workbook in Excel Online, click the File tab in the Ribbon.

-- Choose Save As and then click on the Save As icon.
+- Choose Save As and then click Save As.
 A dialog box appears with the folders in your OneDrive account.
-If necessary, create a new folder by clicking on the New Folder button, entering a name and clicking on Ok.
+If necessary, create a new folder by clicking New Folder, entering a name and clicking OK.

-- Choose a folder location for your workbook and click on Save.
+- Choose a folder location for your workbook and click Save.